 Get up close and personal with your favorite farm animals at this friendly spot.
 The butterfly house is a unique way to learn about insects and see their beauty first hand.
 This is a real working farm, where you can interact with sheep, goats, pigs, alpacas, turkeys, and cows, among other animals.
 Don't miss the colorful peacocks, and make sure to visit the children's garden, where kids grow their own food.
 A variety of educational programs is offered at this year-round facility.

 Pony rides at White Post Animal Farm in Melville are sure to delight.

 This farm offers everything an animal lover could imagine.
 Begin at the giant, free-flight aviary, where a cascading waterfall flows and birds eat out of your hand.
 Then, head over to the recently updated primates section to see lemurs and squirrel monkeys climbing on their new playground.
 Goats, sheep, llamas, and alpacas are available to feed.
 Don't miss favorites such as the Singing Chicken Show, Animal Jamboree Band, and the old-fashioned train ride.
 The wet and dry bouncers are also a popular attraction.
 Open fall, spring, and summer.

-A version of this article was originally published in 2012.
-It was updated in April 2018.
+A version of this article was originally posted in 2012.